claudioverardo/roboeye/docs/DOCS.md

 Output arguments:
 + **rois_matched**: ROIs matched with the markers
 + **i_arucos**: indices of the markers matched with the rois_matched
++ **stats**: struct with some performance statistics
+    + number of ROIs extracted/refined
+    + times of ROIs extraction/refinement/matching
 </details>

 <!-- aruco_pose_estimation matlab function -->